A Multi-center Trial to Evaluate Multiple Regimens in Metastatic Pancreatic Cancer

-- Histologically or cytologically confirmed metastatic pancreatic adenocarcinoma (PDAC) and eligible for treatment in the first line or second line settings.
-Note: prior adjuvant or neoadjuvant chemotherapy is permitted if the last dose was >12 months prior and all the other conditions below are met.
+- Histologically or cytologically confirmed metastatic pancreatic ductal adenocarcinoma (PDAC) and eligible for treatment in the first line or second line settings.

-- Radiographically measurable disease of at least one site by computed tomography (CT) scan (or magnetic resonance imaging, if allergic to CT contrast media) as defined by Response Evaluation Criteria in Solid Tumors (RECIST) 1.1.
-Imaging results must be obtained within the 28-day window, prior to randomization.
+- Radiographically measurable disease of at least one site by computed tomography (CT) scan or magnetic resonance imaging (MRI) as defined by Response Evaluation Criteria In Solid Tumors (RECIST) 1.1.
+Imaging results must be obtained within the 21-day window, prior to randomization.

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0-1.

-- Adequate organ function (lab results must be obtained within the 28-day window prior to randomization)
+- Adequate organ function (lab results must be obtained within the 21-day window prior to randomization)

 - Absolute neutrophil count ≥ 1500/mm3